 And why is it triangle-shaped?
 It has a reason, find it here.

 Even now when you are sitting and reading this has your own thinking method, a unique sequence of evaluating the input you get.

-It is the same or similar sequence of how you eating, thinking about your overall health, how you value sleeping times and quality, selecting your information sources, accepting people and what they say, selecting places from awful to your favourites, how you act in the dressing rooms before the training, how you act on court, how you act after a lost or a winner rally.
+It is the same or similar sequence of how you eat, thinking about your overall health, how you value sleeping times and quality, selecting your information sources, accepting people and what they say, selecting places from awful to your favourites, how you act in the dressing rooms before the training, how you act on court, how you act after a lost or a winner rally.

 But if you are serious about badminton or any sports then mindset is everywhere.

 It must be there at every movement you do on the streets, at every place, every bite, every classroom or off-court activity, in your bedroom at the most private moments.